-For optimal shelf life, harvest blackberries, raspberries and blueberries in the morning while the weather is cool.
-When ripe, the berries should feel firm and come off the plant with minimal effort.
-Store freshly picked berries in a refrigerator, and do not wash them until you are ready to use them.
+Harvest blueberries when they have changed from red to blue.
+Because blueberries do not continue ripening after picking, they should only be harvested when fully ripe.
+Ripe blueberries should feel firm and detach from the plant with minimal effort.
+Store freshly picked blueberries in the refrigerator and do not wash them until you are ready to use them.
 Do not consume any other part of the plant.